Grounded in learning, lived experience, and the realities of migration in Scotland.

 MPS survey exploring attitudes and experiences of migration across Scotland is a central feature in our aim to provide insight infrastructure which can support wider work (our own and that of others) on migration in Scotland.
 More detailed understanding of what people across Scotland think and how views and experiences differ between social groups and in different parts of Scotland will help inform policy choices and debates.

 In Jan 2023 we commissioned the first representative survey of attitudes to immigration in the country for nearly a decade.
-Read the report of our findings here.

 Increased understanding of migrant experiences and support for new, imaginative and effective ways to confront challenges and inequalities are central to MPS work.